nyunAI/nyuntam/contributions.md

     git clone https://github.com/your-username/nyuntam.git
     cd nyuntam
     ```
+   Note: For any contributions across nyuntam and its subsequent submodules (nyuntam-text-generation, nyuntam-vision, or nyuntam-adapt) make sure you do a recursive submodule init to add the submodule(s)

+    ```bash
+    # based on what part of the code you are working on
+    git submodule update --init --recursive <submodule>
+    ```
+   where submodule can be text_generation, vision or nyuntam_adapt.
+Post that, change the directory in the submodule you work on and follow these steps,

 3. **Install Dependencies**: Depending on which part of the project you're working on, you might need to set up a virtual environment or a Docker container.
 Refer to the [Installation section](#installation) in the README for detailed instructions.